Pension carry forward

 Can you backdate pension contributions?

 You can carry forward unused annual allowances from the three previous tax years, as long as you were a member of a pension during that time.
-Last tax year the annual allowance was £60,000 for most people, and in the two tax years before that it was £40,000 for most people.
+In the last three tax years the annual allowance was £60,000 for most people.

 It can be confusing, so here's an example to show you how it works.
 Remember though, you normally need to be at least 55 (57 from 2028) before you can access money in your pension.